HnsorensSoftware/MacroCompilerBuilder/README.md

             token(DIVIDE, "^\\/")
         )
         node(MultExpr
-            any_rule(MULTIPLY, DIVIDE)
+            anyRule(MULTIPLY, DIVIDE)
             var(int, result, 0)
         )
-        iterationStep(semantics)
+        recurseStep(semantics)
-        iterationStep(codegen)
+        recurseStep(codegen)
     )

 In this example, we add new tokens (`MULTIPLY` and `DIVIDE`) and a new node (`MultExpr`) that can match either multiplication or division operations.
-The iteration steps for semantics and code generation are defined as before.
+The recurse steps for semantics and code generation are defined as before.

 Conclusion
 ==========

 The macro-based compiler builder in C provides a flexible and extensible way to define the components of a compiler.
-By using macros to define tokens, AST nodes, and iteration steps, it allows for rapid development and customization.
+By using macros to define tokens, AST nodes, and recurse steps, it allows for rapid development and customization.
 The modularity of the system makes it easy to add new features, such as new tokens or compilation passes, and to modify existing ones as needed.

 The use of macros, while somewhat complex at first, provides a powerful mechanism for building highly modular and configurable compilers that can be adapted to a wide range of programming languages and compiler strategies.
 By customizing each component (tokenization, parsing, semantics, and code generation), you can create a complete, functioning compiler that meets your needs.